CruGlobal/give-web/README.md

   - `quarterly` - quarterly recurring gift
   - `annually` - annually recurring gift
 - `day` - for recurring gifts this defaults the gift's day of the month - *Optional* - can be `1` to `28`
-- `donor-details` - set default values for donor's name and contact info - *Optional* - can be provided as an inline string JSON string or as an Angular expression referencing a variable from an outside Angular module - should be in this format:
+- `donor-details` - name of default values object for donor's name and contact info - *Optional* - should be in this format:
     ```javascript
-    {
+    window.donorDetails = {
         donorType: 'Household', // or 'Organization'
         name: {
             title: '',